dolopodog/StratAssist/README.md

 A PowerShell window will open, drag and drop StratAssist.ps1 into the window

-From here, StratAssist can be run in Basic or Advanced mode.
+From here, StratAssist can be run in Basic or Advanced mode
 * To run in Basic mode, hit Enter
 * To run in Advanced mode, type the parameter "-a" and hit Enter